 8) Lecce - The gem of the Salento peninsula

 Often labelled as the Florence of the South.
 Due to the many Baroque monuments which can be found here, Lecce is also best known as a Baroque city.
 It boasts a marvelous historical centre, numerous churches and squares, such as St. Mary of Providence, the stunning Addolorata Square and Basilica of the Saint Cross.
 One of the most striking aspects of Lecce, is the Lecce stone (or pietra leccese) which has been used to construct buildings of the old town.
 Furthermore, Lecce is definitely a place to indulge in some delicious typical dishes, such as the “rustico leccese”.

 9) Itria Valley

 Located in the heart of Puglia, this fertile valley spreads over the Province of Bari, Brindisi and Taranto.
-It stretches from Putignano in the north to Ostuni in the south and is characterized by a flourishing vegetation and a large amount of olive groves, from which they obtain one of the most delicious Italian olive oil.
+It is characterized by a flourishing vegetation and a large amount of olive groves, from which they obtain one of the most delicious Italian olive oil.
 The Itria Valley is also famous for the trulli, the secret masserias and the vineyards from which they obtain high quality white wine.

 It is situated in the Salento peninsula, on a rockery mass that falls down to the sea.
 The Aragonese walls surround the village where you will walk down characteristic streets made by stones and you can visit the Romanesque Cathedral with its Renaissance rose window.
 Do not miss the Castle built up at the end of the 15th century, as request by Alfonso d'Aragona.
 Outside the city center you can visit Punta Palascìa lighthouse and Grotta dei Cervi.